MSP vs VMS: Which is better for managing contingent labor?

 With hopes of eliminating the administrative burden of finding, engaging, and managing independent workers, many companies rely entirely on MSPs to set up and manage their independent contractor engagement program.

 MSPs are geared towards a complex supply chain for enterprises, delivering value when it comes to reducing the cost of sales and providing compliance and consistency for managers.
-But when it comes to engaging an independent contractor—a supply chain of one—the scalability of a MSP can be a bit of a mismatch.
+But when it comes to engaging an independent contractor—a supply chain of one—the scalability of an MSP can be a bit of a mismatch.
 MSPs are simply better suited to supporting a large supply chain rather than dealing with an individual.

 What is a VMS?